 Enter "nonprofit" into the search by occupations area.
 This site provides a lot of information on the demand within a field, typical educational backgrounds, pay levels, and skills needed, along with information about the skills and education needed to attain those jobs.

 Preparing for a Nonprofit Career

-You can find colleges with degrees focusing on the non-profit sector and public administration on this websites:
+You can find colleges with degrees focusing on the nonprofit sector and public administration on these websites: